UniversalDependencies/UD_Phrygian-KUL/README.md

 In case any rights were violated, please notify the contributors so that we can resolve the issue.

 Since the data are epigraphic, the inscriptions can be linked to various metadata through stable identifiers provided by [Trismegistos](https://www.trismegistos.org/tm/index.php) (cf. Depauw & Gheldof, 2014).
 Each identifier thus represents an inscription, augmented by a number identifying the sentence and one for the token whenever applicable.
-These three elements are separated by a pipe (|) and included in the MISC field.
+These three elements are separated by a hyphen (-) and included in the MISC field.
 This way, there is little difficulty in finding the provenance and approximate date of every New Phrygian inscription.

 # Acknowledgments